ecmwf/IonBeam/ionbeam-client/README.md

 ## Exporting

-An exporter subscribes to dataset availability.
-The handler receives an `AvailableDataset` announcement and a live Flight connection.
-The announcement's `info` is a server-minted `FlightInfo` whose ticket streams that exact build (`connection.do_get(event.info.endpoints[0].ticket)`); an exporter that instead assembles a wider range resolves the current builds with `GetFlightInfo` (`op: "dataset_range"`) — the bundled ODB exporter rebuilds its whole analysis cycle this way on every event:
+An exporter subscribes to dataset notifications.
+Its handler receives an `AvailableDataset` and a Flight connection.
+The event's `info` contains a `FlightInfo` ticket for the referenced build, which can be read with `connection.do_get(event.info.endpoints[0].ticket)`.

+To assemble a wider range, call `GetFlightInfo` with a `dataset_range` command.
+The bundled ODB exporter uses this operation to reconstruct an analysis cycle after each event:

 ```python
 import json